ssonpethkar/Preparation/updated_files_10Jul/javascript/javascript_1.md

 ### ⏱️ Asynchronous JavaScript

 # * What is the event loop in JavaScript?
-    - event loop is a mechanisum to handle code asynchronously like setTimeout, promises
+    - event loop is a mechanisum to handle code asynchronously like setTimeout,setInterval, promises,callback, async/await
     - it runs in a single threaded enviornment and works with
         - call stack
         - web APIs